1itachi/sleep-random/README.md

           random: 'true'
  ```

- Using the action can be used without random to sleep for set minutes.
+Action can be used without random to sleep for set minutes.
 ```

 steps: